joanneimbisi/recipe-app/NOTES.md

 ### Step 2: Working on the Overview
 * Brainstorm about what kind of features you'd like to have.
 Write them down as you think of it.
 Ex:

 A user can fill out a FORM where they can upload their recipe.
-They have 4 categories to choose from: low carb, diabetic, vegan, and normal.
-User can edit thier recipes and delete them if necessary.

 Users will also be able to pick from a section and it will randomly select a recipe for you.
 They can also like and comment on recipes.
 A search bar